conda/conda/docs/source/dev-guide/techspec-solver-state.md

 * Specs added by command-line modifiers.
 The specs here present aren't new (they are already in other categories), but they might end up in the `specs` list only when a flag is added.
-For example, `update --all` will add all the installed packages to the `specs` list, with no version constrain.
+For example, `update --all` will add all the installed packages to the `specs` list, with no version constraint.
 Without this flag, the installed packages will still end up in the `specs` list, but with full constrains (`--freeze-installed` defaults for the first attempt) unless:
     * Frozen attempt failed.
     * `--update-specs` (or any other `UpdateModifier`) was passed, overriding `--freeze-installed`.

 See?
 It gets involved.
-We will also use this vocabulary to help precise the type of change being done:
+We will also use this vocabulary to help narrow down the type of change being done:

 Types of `spec` objects:

-* `specs`: map of package name to its currently corresponding `MatchSpec` instance
+* `specs`: map of package name to its currently corresponding `MatchSpec` instance.
-* `spec`: specific instance of a `MatchSpec` object
+* `spec`: specific instance of a `MatchSpec` object.
 * exact or frozen `spec`: a `spec` where both the `version` and `build` fields are constrained with `==` operators (exact match).
 * fully constrained or tight `spec`: a `spec` where both `version` and `build` are populated, but not necessarily with equality operators.
-It can also be inequalities (`>`, `<`, etc) and fuzzy matches (`*something*`).
+It can also be inequalities (`>`, `<`, etc.) and fuzzy matches (`*something*`).
 * version-only `spec`: a `spec` where _only_ the `version` field is populated.
 The `build` is not.